 Best Time to Visit

-San Cristobal Island is a year-round destination, and any time of year is a great time to visit.
+San Cristobal Island is a year-round destination, so any time of year is a great time to visit.
 The best time really depends more on your interests and what specific animals that you’d like to see.
 That being said, you can see amazing wildlife any time you go.
 Overall, January-July is the best time to visit San Cristobal and the Galapagos.
-This is because you have calmer waters and better visibility.
-As a result, there is reduced risk of seasickness and increased possibility of seeing more sea life when you snorkel or scuba.
+This is because you will experience calmer waters and therefore better visibility.
+As a result, there is also a reduced risk of seasickness and increased possibility of seeing more sea life when you snorkel or scuba.
 In addition, right at the beginning of the year the green sea turtles hatch their eggs, making this a very popular time to come.
 In March on San Cristobal the frigatebirds begin their mating season, along with other land birds, sea lions, turtles and tortoises across the archipelago.

 The second half of the year, August-December, is still an excellent time, but with some rougher waters making sea birds and penguins more active searching for food.
 In December is when the giant tortoises start hatching their eggs.

 Visitors may fly direct to San Cristobal island from the cities of Quito (Mariscal Sucre Airport) or Guayaquil (José Joaquín Olmedo Airport).
 If flying from Quito, there will be a stopover in Guayaquil, making the journey more lengthy; but you will be able to stay on the plane for this stop.
 Once you arrive at San Cristobal airport, you can catch a taxi or your travel agent can arrange transportation prior that will take you to Puerto Baquerizo Moreno.
 This is the primary city of the island, and the hub for shopping, dining and lodging.